heyitsjearbear/mosurveys/README.md

 ## 🤝 Contributing

-This is a local development project.
-If extending:
+### For Contributors

+If you're contributing to the project, follow **Path 2** (Active Development) above to set up your own Supabase project.

+**Workflow**:
+1. Create your own Supabase project (don't use production)
-1. Create a feature branch
+2. Create a feature branch
-2. Make your changes
+3. Make your changes
-3. Create a migration if database changes are needed
+4. Create a migration if database changes are needed
-4. Update types: `npm run db:types`
+5. Update types: `npm run db:types`
-5. Test thoroughly
+6. Test thoroughly in your environment
-6. Commit with clear messages
+7. Commit with clear messages

+### Sharing Your Work

+When sharing with non-developers or for demos:
+- Simply provide your `.env` file (they follow **Path 1**)
+- They don't need Supabase access or to be added to your project

 ---

-## 📝 License

-This project is for educational and local development purposes.

----

 ## 👨‍💻 Author

-Built by Jeremiah Ramiscal as part of the MoFlo Cloud ecosystem.
+Built by Jeremiah Ramiscal for the Mo-Something Activity

 ---